Canada PR step by step process. You can follow this sequence to start your Canadian permanent residency application.

 If you are in USA, you will need FBI clearance certificate.

 You can ask for an extension if the PCC is delayed by the embassy of FBI.

 Pay Canada PR Fee

 Canada PR fees is CAD $1050 for each applicant.

-After submitting the documents and paying the Immigration fees, the Canadian Immigration officers verifies the documents and information.
+After submitting the documents and paying the Immigration fees, the Canadian Immigration officers verify the documents and information.

 New Delhi visa office is infamous for taking 4 months to process and verify the submitted documents, sometimes even more!